zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 #### GANs Architecture

 - make sure both G & D has at least one hidden layer. (ensures both models have the universal approximate property and represent any probability distribution if given enough hidden unit)
+- **Inputs:**
+  - input_real: real images comes from the dataset
+  - input_z: random noise to guide the generator
 - Popular choices for GAN:
-  - Leaky ReLU (activation func for D) -- like normal relu but with a small non-zero output for negative inputs. (make sure the gradient can flow throught the entire architecture.
+  - **Leaky ReLU** (activation func for D) -- like normal relu but with a small non-zero output for negative inputs. (will always have a gradient that get passed down to the layer below.
 Very important for GANs as G can only learn by receiving gradient from the discriminator)
-  - Hyperbolic Tangent (output activation func of G) -- data should be scale to [-1, 1]
+  - **Hyperbolic Tangent** (output activation func of G) -- data should be scale to [-1, 1]
-  - Sigmoid -- output of D needs to be a probability, use sigmoid as output to enforce this constraint.
+  - **Sigmoid** -- output of D needs to be a probability, use sigmoid as output to enforce this constraint.
 - Define a loss for G and a loss for D -> simultaneously use each optimizer to minimize the loss of G/D,
 - Adam is a good choice for optimizer
 - Remember to use the numerically stable version of cross entropy where the loss is computed using logits.
--  logits -- values produced by D right before sigmoid (if use the probability value out of sigmoid, might be rounding error when the sigmoid is near 0 or 1)
+- **logits** -- values produced by D right before sigmoid (if use the probability value out of sigmoid, might be rounding error when the sigmoid is near 0 or 1)
-- loss = (multiply the labels (0 or 1) by a number a little smaller than 1, like 0.9,  help learning better and avoid making extreme predictions)
+- **loss** = (multiply the labels (0 or 1) by a number a little smaller than 1, like 0.9,  help learning better and avoid making extreme predictions)
   - d_loss = cross_entropy(logits, labels)
   - g_loss = cross_entropy(logits, flipped_labels) [flipped_label means 0->1, 1->0, but don't simply use negative d_loss as g_loss]
-- Reshape (op near the start of generator)
+- **Reshape** (op near the start of generator)
   - Usually, conv net change the shape of the feature map as move throught the net.
   - Start with a small feature map and expand it to a wide and tall image (need an op to increase the height and width of feature map at each layer)
   - every time move the convolutional kernel by one pixel in input map, move two or more pixels in the output map.
 - Use Batch normalization in every layer except the output layer of G and input layer of D. (also apply it to all real data in one mini batch then apply batch normalization separately to another minibatch containing all generated samples)

+- -

 #### DCGAN (Deep Convolutional GAN)